efea-umich/cse-593/main-project/project.typ

 _Requirement 3:_ Users should be able to complete short text-entry tasks on the smartwatch faster and more reliably than on external devices, including any overhead to setting up the external device (_e.g._ taking a phone out of a pocket).
 Participants reported that they prefer to use their smartwatches for short text-entry tasks (_e.g._ replying to casual messages) because they would like to avoid the overhead of setting up some other external device for these tasks.
 As such, a design should fulfil users' desire for speed and convenience when considering short tasks.
 With a varied list of short text-entry tasks, we can directly time and compare the durations of completing tasks on the smartwatch versus an external device.

 _Requirement 4:_ Users should be able to complete text-entry tasks without direct hand contact with the smartwatch.
 Many users expressed frustration with their smartwatch's text-entry capabilities in situations when they were not able to touch the watch with their hands (_e.g._ the user is cooking; the user has long nails).
 As such, participants have expressed a desire to perform these tasks without directly touching the smartwatch.
 This is testable by observing whether users are able to complete text-entry tasks when they are not allowed to use their hands to interact with the watch.

+_Requirement 5:_ Users should feel comfortable using the text-entry method in public.
+Multiple users expressed that they were unhappy with voice input for text-entry as it made them feel uncomfortable to use in public.
+Additionally, many other participants expressed that they enjoyed that their smartwatch allowed them to do tasks discretely in public without feeling uncomfortable.
+As such, we want to fulfill users' desires to have a text-entry method they can comfortably use in public.
+This is testable by asking users to use the text-entry method in public and conducting a survey to measure how comfortable they felt.

 = Initial Design and Low Fidelity Prototypes